 Dr Aidong Yang (Principal Investigator) is an Associate Professor in the Department of Engineering Science of the University of Oxford.
 He has extensive research experience in Process Systems Engineering, particularly modelling and optimisation for the design of sustainable production and energy systems.
 He lead the system integration feasibility project.

-Dr John Ingram (Co-investigator) is the Food Programme Leader at Environmental Change Institute (ECI) in the University of Oxford.
+Dr John Ingram (Co-investigator) is the Food Programme Leader at the Environmental Change Institute (ECI), University of Oxford.
 He has over 15 years experience in promoting food systems thinking and research across the world.
-He lead on the food feasibility project.
+He lead the food feasibility project.

 Dr Kourosh Behzadian was an Associate Research Fellow in the Centre for Water Systems at Exeter.
 His research interests include a variety of activities in modelling, planning and management of urban water systems and hydro-systems.
 His recent work has focused on sustainability type assessment of metabolism-based performance in urban water systems.
 He worked on the water feasibility project.

 David Bradley is a Principal Research Associate, at the Centre for Urban and Regional Development Studies (CURDS), School of Geography, Politics and Sociology, Newcastle University.
 David has directed numerous feasibility studies and policy studies.
 He worked on the policy and society feasibility project.